GlueDigital/universal-scripts/README.md

 # Universal Scripts
 Alternative scripts and configuration for [Create React App](https://github.com/facebookincubator/create-react-app), with enhaced functionality.

-## Status
-Please note that this project is still under heavy development, and not ready for outside usage.<br>
-We plan to have a beta ready for testing in a few days.
-Please check back soon!

 ## Why Universal Scripts
 When building a real web app, you need a lot of features not found on most "learning" starter kits, such as the one provided by React.
 This package provides an opinionated alternative with what we believe is the minimum that any modern app needs.